espruino/EspruinoDocs/tutorials/Bangle.js App Settings.md

         settings.onoroff = v;
         writeSettings();
       }
+      // format: ... may be specified as a function which converts the value to a string
+      // if the value is a boolean, showMenu() will convert this automatically, which
+      // keeps settings menus consistent
     },
     'How Many?': {
       value: 0|settings.howmany,  // 0| converts undefined to 0
       min: 0, max: 10,
       onchange: v => {
         settings.howmany = v;
+        writeSettings();
+      }
+    },
+    'Choices': {
+      value: 0|settings.choice%CHOICES.length,  // converts undefined or out of range values
+      min: 0, max: CHOICES.length-1,
+      format: v => CHOICES[v],
+      onchange: v => {
+        settings.choice = v;
         writeSettings();
       }
     },